sneha-balamurali/fpga/README.md

 1. This can be quite overwhelming if you don't have a background in it.
 There is a lot of new information to take in.
 Follow the repository structure.
 Don’t try to memorise everything at once, skim through the introduction — you’ll pick things up naturally as you do the projects.

-2. Use ChatGPT carefully: it can explain concepts well, but don’t rely on it for Verilog debugging or writing full code.
-(At least in my experience with version 5.)
+2. Use AI carefully: it can explain concepts well, but don’t rely on it for Verilog debugging or writing full code.
+(At least in my experience with ChatGPT-5)

 3. If you just want to program the Red Pitaya to do one of the projects, read through the [Setup guide](/introduction/setup_guide.md) and then go to the tutorial section of your desired project.